Skip to content

 The portrait of a grandfather or a famous distant cousin is now the painting of some handsome guy in our hallway.

-The bookcase that once housed the books that people actually read for entertainment, curiosity or knowledge, now display our interesting curiosities, good-looking books and flat screen monitors, which enable us to watch videos, search google or research on wikipedia.
+The bookcase that once housed the books that people actually read for entertainment, curiosity or knowledge, now display our interesting curiosities, good-looking books and flat screen monitors, which enable us to watch videos, search Google or research on Wikipedia.

 Photo: Pinterest